Kryvyi Rih Metrotram: Since independence

+On 26 October 1999, this new line opened two stations, "Industrialna" and "Zarichna", less than the five originally plan.
+On 19 June 2000, "Elektrozavodskaya" station was opened, and on 19 May 2001 "Miska Likarnia" station opened.
+"Vovnopriadylna" station was also supposed to open, but was never completed due to lack of passenger demand after plans for a residnetial area nearby was cancelled.

+By the year 2001, the metrotram system measured at almost 18 km with 11 stations.

+On 28 February 2007, the Kryvyi Rih City Council voted to rename "Zhovtneva" station to "Hutovsky" station in honor of late mayor Hryhoriy Hutovsky who governed during the construction and opening of the Metrotram.

-In 2012, the southern end of the line was connected with the city's conventional tram system and an additional route was created extending to the nearby metallurgical plant and closest tram stops.
+In 2012, the southern end of the line was connected with the city's conventional tram system and an additional route was created extending to the nearby metallurgical plant and closest tram stops, which opened on 25 May 2012.
+During this project, "Kiltseva" station needed renovation to allow for the expansion, but led to controversy over its high cost of about ₴ 3.8 million hryvnias (about $250 thousand USD).
+Criticism also arose over the poor vehicle quality leading to several breakdowns and traffic complications on the first day of opening.

+In 2016, three stations in the system were renamed to comply with decommunization in Ukraine, with "Hutovsky" renamed as "Soniachna", "Maidan Artema" renamed as "Vechirnii Bulvar", and "Dzerzhinskaya" renamed as "Mudriona".

 In Winter 2017, a new route towards NKGZK was launched, and also, route was extended to PivdHZK (Southern Mining and Processing Plant).

 On 1 May 2021 Kryvyi Rih became the first city in Ukraine to introduce free travel in public transport for its citizens.
 In order not to pay for municipal transport one must show a special electronic "Kryvyi Riher's Card".

 In Spring 2022 travel by city public transport became free for all passengers.

+On January 8, 2024, a missile strike by Russian occupiers damaged the line and contact network on the section between "Vechirnii Bulvar" and "Miska Likarnia" stations, with traffic reopening three days later.